Asof 4pm Sept 25, 2014 , Cebu boxes is 80% delivered... 29 days lang since ma load/dispatched from LAX..parang MManila ang bilis....

 Truck ban not just a local issue.

-Truck drivers were virtually bulldozing their way to the Port of Manila with impunity to load and unload cargoes.
-Their sheer number has often caused a gridlock in the capital city.
+Manila Mayor Joseph Estrada governed well when he ordered a truck ban in Manila amid the traffic chaos that inconvenienced students and resulted in so many man-hours lost.Truck drivers were virtually bulldozing their way to the Port of Manila with impunity to load and unload cargoes.
+Their sheer number has often caused a gridlock in the capital cit...

 Thursday, July 10, 2014